Fonemine/documentation/expressions.md

 * **NOW()**: Return todays's date and time.
 * **JOIN(separator, array)**: Returns a string that is a concatenation of the given array values separated by the given separator string.
 For example, `JOIN(',', ['A', 'B', 'C'])` will return 'A,B,C'.
 If the second argument is not an array, this function will return it unchanged.
 * **CASE(value, key1, expr1, key2, expr2, ...)**:  This function acts similar to a switch statement in other languages, or to a nested sequence of IF() form expressions, (that is, `IF(value=key1, expr1, IF(value=key2, expr2, ...))`).
 The first argument will be evaluated and will be compared against all even arguments (2x) of the function.
 If it is equal to a particular argument (2x), the next argument (2x+1) is evaluated and returned.
 Otherwise, the first argument is returned.
 For example, `CASE(2, 1, 'a', 2, 'b', 3, 'c')` will return 'b' and`CASE(4, 1, 'a', 2, 'b', 3, 'c')` will return 4.

+In addition to forms, MobileForce expressions are also used in CPQ as follows:

 ## 3. CPQ Formula, Rules, Expressions, Functions and Variables